nicococo/scRNA/README.md

 - Command line script are available

 # How to use
-Basically, the software can be break down into 2 distinct parts: data generation and clustering.
+Basically, the software breaks down into 2 distinct parts: data generation and clustering.
 After the installation using _pip_ is complete, there are a couple of (bash) command line scripts that should be accessible from anywhere.
 Below are some examples and details for each of the parts.